brimdata/zed/k8s/README.md

 The cAdvisor metrics for the queries above are described in: https://github.com/google/cadvisor/blob/master/docs/storage/prometheus.md

-## WIP: Deploying the ZQ daemon to an AWS EKS cluster
+## Deploying the ZQ daemon to an AWS EKS cluster

-NOTE: this EKS procedure is not yet working end-to-end in the k8s branch!

 This walks through a procedure for setting up an EKS cluster on an AWS account.
 If you are contributing to ZQ, keep in mind the the AWS resources allocated here can be expensive.
 If you are working through this to learn, be sure to tear everything down ASAP after running experiments.